What to Do When Your Wedding Guests Don’t RSVP

 Step 2: The “Gentle Nudge”

 Is it getting close to the RSVP cut-off?
 Slightly past your deadline?
 Everyone’s human, and chances are your outstanding guests just need a gentle nudge reminding them to send along their RSVP.
 Depending on who the guest is, start with a quick reminder by text message, email or social media.
+A lot of online guest list management tools actually have the ability to send automated reminder emails to remind guests to RSVP, even if you originally sent traditional paper invitations.
 If it’s a friend or relative of the bride or groom’s parents, let your parental units do the ‘dirty work’ with a quick message or phone call.
 Friend of the bride or groom?
 No need to come across as pushy.
 A simple “Hey Veronica, just making sure you received our invitation (a couple didn’t make it we’ve learned…) and wanted to see if you’re able to make it to our special day!?”
 Sure, maybe all of your invites made it.
 But a little white lie can help take and edge off.

 Step 3: The Final Reach Out